OSGP/Documentation/Opensourcecommunity/Contributing-to-documentation.md

 ### Guidelines for new documentation

-- The master branch is only used by major OSGP releases
+- The master branch is only used by major open smart grid platform releases
 - Don't commit directly to the development branch, please do a pull request.
 - We use the American spelling
 - Please follow the used chapter and section numbering and apply it in your commits as well